refinedev/refine/documentation/blog/2023-01-23-redwood-vs-refine.md

 The core differences are in the internal structure, the level of abstraction each provides after the initialization of the project, and the core tech stack each of them uses to achieve CRUD functionality.

-I would recommend using refine for developers who are seeking full control and a higher level of customization.
-Refine allows users to fully focus on business logic and the provided framework/project structure is minimal.
+I would recommend using refine for developers who are seeking full control and a higher level of customization. refine allows users to fully focus on business logic and the provided framework/project structure is minimal.

-Refine also has a data API that could be used to create a full-stack app example without relying on a database.
+refine also has a data API that could be used to create a full-stack app example without relying on a database.
 With Redwood, you are expected to use Prisma and create a database schema to handle the CRUD operations on data.

 Redwood provides a more complex framework structure and the user has less control over the file tree.
 Users are requested to work with GraphQL and the installation wizard sets support for tools like StoryBlock, Jest, and Pino.